sumitsachdev20/Shopper-Stop/README.md

 #Shopper-Stop

-This is a static replica of Shopper-Stop Website.
+This is a static replica of Shopper-Stop Website!